PranjalDesai/HashtagFinder/README.md

 # How To Use
   - Clone the project and run
+  - Create a new twitter dev app and insert the consumer keys in the strings.xml file

 [Login][screen_1] | [Search][screen_2] | [Results 2][screen_3] | [Delete][screen_4]
 --- | --- | --- | ---